cyberninja010/cyberninja010/README.md

 5.put minimum password
 6.maximum password digits
 7.Wait to guess the password and show it
 8. attention it will be very late to know the password

+BE WARNING WHEN YOU USE TROJAN MALWARE (trojan.exe) it will be harm your device